What does a Security Engineer do?

 - Cons:

-- Constant need to stay updated with the latest threats and technologies.
+- Continuous need to stay updated on threats and technologies

 What is the job outlook for a Security Engineer?

 The job outlook for Security Engineers is strong and promising.
 The Bureau of Labor Statistics (BLS) reports an average of 107,000 job positions available each year.
-This steady demand highlights the critical role Security Engineers play in protecting organizations from cyber threats.
-With technology advancing rapidly, the need for skilled professionals to safeguard data and systems continues to grow.
+With a projected percent change of 4.1% from 2022 to 2032, this field is expected to grow steadily.
+This growth reflects the increasing need for skilled professionals to protect data and systems in a digital world.

 Continue to Salaries for Security Engineer